spatie/laravel-backup/docs/sending-notifications/adding-extra-notification-channels.md

 }
 ```

+note that the class name should be the same name as the base notification that you want to send otherwise an error will occur

 ### 3. Register your custom notification in the config file

-The last thing you need to do is register your custom notification in the config file.
+The last thing you need to do is replace your custom notification with the orignal one in the config file.

 ```php
 // config/backup.php